sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

 If you want to test, go back to the **Instances and Subscriptions** screen.
 Click the icon next to SAP Build Process Automation, which will open the SAP Build lobby.

-Click on **Create** and try to create **Build an Automated Process > Business Process** project – if you can proceed with the creation, this indicates you are logged in with your custom identity provider user and all is working OK.
-At this point, there is no need to create a Business Process.
+Click on **Create** and try to create **Build an Automated Process > Business Process** project – if you can save the new project, this indicates you are logged in with your custom identity provider user and all is working OK.
+You can delete the test project.

 ![Working](after4.png)